stlim0730/farmview/README.md

 ###Survey Choices
 - Currently, there's nothing to do in this panel.
 Use this panel for reference.
-- If the panel is empty, import the converted question JSON file.
+- If the panel is empty, import the converted choice JSON file.